 You can include one model in another by using Model blocks.
 Each instance of a Model block represents a reference to another model, called a referenced model.
 For simulation and code generation, the referenced model effectively replaces the Model block that references it.
 The model that contains a referenced model is its parent model.
 A collection of parent and referenced models constitute a model reference hierarchy.
-A parent model and all models subordinate to it comprise a branch of the reference hierarchy.

 The interface of a referenced model consists of its: